Priyasunil26/Documentation/Documentation.md

 ## 1. Create a Windows Virtual Machine (VM)

-Begin by creating a Windows virtual machine.
+ Create a Windows virtual machine.
 For detailed instructions, refer to the link: [Quick Create Portal](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal).

 ## 2. Connect to the Windows VM from your Computer